vattenbit/codewars_swift/README.md

 This repository is a personal playground to practice Swift by solving Codewars katas.
 Each kata entry includes its identifier, a link to the challenge, and the date it was solved.

 ## Katas

-- Note: Dates use the repository's local timezone on the day of entry.

 | Kata ID | Solved On |
 | --- | --- |
 | [6411b91a5e71b915d237332d](codewars_swift/6411b91a5e71b915d237332d/) | 2025-11-02 |